lights FAQ Forum github.com/luapower/glue

 Sugar

-Don’t add shortcut functions except when calling the shortcut function makes the intent clearer than when reading the equivalent Lua code.
+Don't add shortcut functions except when calling the shortcut function makes the code more readable than the equivalent Lua code.

-Functional programming sugars like compose and bind makes code harder to read because brains are slow to switch between abstraction levels unless it’s a self-contained DSL with radically different syntax and semantics than the surrounding code.
-Eg. it’s easier to read a Lua string pattern or an embedded SQL string than it is to read expressions involving bind and compose which force you to simulate the equivalent Lua syntax in your head.
+Functional programming sugars like compose and bind makes code harder to read because brains are slow to switch between abstraction levels unless it's a self-contained DSL with radically different syntax and semantics than the surrounding code.
+Eg. it's relatively easy to read a Lua string pattern or an embedded SQL string more than it is reading expressions involving bind and compose which force you to simulate the equivalent Lua syntax in your head.

 Sugars like “message %s” % arg are the good ones: % is odd enough to put after a string constant that it has an idiomatic quality, and its semantics is self-evident by reading the format string literal, even for someone who never heard of python’s % operator.
 Also, a prefix notation is generally more readable than a function call.